gavinlyonsrepo/cylon/Readme.md

 	* Update all packages in all repositories, pacaur -Syu
 	* List of all foreign packages installed
 * system maintenance check
-	* All Failed Systemd Services
+	* All Failed Systemd Services and system status
 	* All Failed Active Systemd Services
 	* Check log Journalctl for Errors
 	* Check log Journalctl for fstrim SSD trim (check for SSD in system)